-Paragraphs (a) and (b) of [T]this Rule shall be in effect during a pilot period to coincide with the pilot period for the Plan (including any extensions to the pilot period for the Plan).
+This Rule shall be in effect during a pilot period to coincide with the pilot period for the Plan

+(including any extensions to the pilot period for the Plan).

 - (a) Compliance with Quoting and Trading Restrictions

 - (1) (No change).

 - (2) Exchange Compliance